uptake/autofocus/.github/pull_request_template.md

 Maintainer's responsibilities:
 - [ ] `_version.py` has been updated.
 - [ ] `CHANGELOG.md` has been updated.
-- [ ] Updated app container has been pushed, if relevant, with current version number.
+- [ ] Updated app container has been pushed with current version number.
 - [ ] App container version number has been updated everywhere in README.